arminms/g3p/docs/quickstart.md

 (jupyter-rapid-prototyping)=
 ### Rapid prototyping with *Jupyter*
-A cool feature of G3P is the ability to embed plots in [Jupyter](wiki:Project_Jupyter) notebooks backed by <xref:xeus-cling> kernel for rapid prototyping:
+A cool feature of G3P is the ability to embed plots in [Jupyter](wiki:Project_Jupyter) notebooks backed by [Xeus-Cling](xref:xeus-cling) kernel for rapid prototyping:

 ```{image} ./images/xeus-cling.png
 :label: xeus-cling